plain-JavaScript/plain-javascript.github.io/journal.md

 Some thoughts:
 * I'd rather start with being more inclusive then less.
 [There is Wikipedia concept around this.
 What is its name?]
-* In whatever topic being addressed where there is significant "fully-leaded" JavaScriptcontent, it will be nice to provide links to relevant "awesome lists" on that topic
+* In whatever topic being addressed where there is significant "fully-leaded" JavaScript content, it will be nice to provide links to relevant "awesome lists" on that topic
 * If for some reason, a link is dropped from a topic because it is no longer seen as relevant, then I hope it may still appear in an archive somewhere - with a not indicating the reason why the link was demoted.
 Knowing why something is deleted may be as important as to why it was added.

 ***